-Fiscal 2020 adjusted diluted earnings per share of \$3.07 excludes (i) \$15.3 million resulting from product line and SKU rationalization at our Consumer Segment, as well as inventory write-offs in connection with restructuring activities at our Construction Products, Performance Coatings, and Specialty Products Segments, with a \$0.12 diluted EPS impact; (ii) \$27.7 million for restructuring expense, with a \$0.21 diluted EPS impact; (iii) \$17.3 million resulting from accelerated depreciation and amortization expense related to the shortened useful lives of facilities and equipment, ERP systems, and intangibles that are currently in use, but are in the process of being retired associated with MAP to Growth, including facility closures, exiting a business, and ERP consolidation, with a \$0.13 diluted EPS impact; (iv) \$2.6 million reflecting the net increase in allowance for doubtful accounts deemed uncollectible as a result of a change in market and leadership strategy, with a \$0.02 diluted EPS impact; (v) \$7.9 million associated with the implementation of an ERP consolidation plan, with a \$0.06 diluted EPS impact; (vi) \$15.6 million for professional fees in connection with our restructuring plan, with a \$0.12 diluted EPS impact; (vii) \$0.7 million related to fiscal 2020 acquisitions, including inventory disposals and step-ups recorded in gross profit and acquisition-related professional fees recorded in SG&A, with a \$0.01 diluted EPS impact; (viii) \$0.8 million related to unusual compensation costs recorded resulting from executive departures related to our MAP to Growth initiatives, including equity compensation and severance expense, with a \$0.01 diluted EPS impact; (ix) (\$1.8) million related to unusual compensation costs recorded, net of insurance proceeds, resulting from executive departures unrelated to our MAP to Growth initiatives, including equity compensation, with a (\$0.01) diluted EPS impact; (x) \$0.7 million related to loss incurred upon divestiture of businesses and/or assets, having no effect on diluted EPS; (xi) \$6.6 million related to the discontinuation of a product line targeting OEM markets and related prepaid asset and inventory write-off that resulted from of ongoing product line rationalization efforts in connection with our MAP to Growth, with a \$0.05 diluted EPS impact; (xii) \$4.0 million reflecting the costs associated with exiting an unprofitable licensing agreement, with a \$0.03 diluted EPS impact; (xiii) (\$1.0) million reflecting the favorable adjustment that was the result of the resolution of a contingent liability related to a FY18 charge to exit our Flowcrete business in China, with a (\$0.01) impact on diluted EPS; and (xiv) investment gains of \$1.1 million from sales of investments and unrealized net gains and losses on equity securities pursuant to new accounting rules beginning in fiscal 2019, which are adjusted due to their inherent volatility, with a (\$0.01) diluted EPS impact.
+Fiscal 2020 adjusted diluted earnings per share of \$3.07 excludes (i) \$15.3 million in inventory-related charges, with a \$0.12 diluted EPS impact; (ii) \$27.7 million for restructuring expense, with a \$0.21 diluted EPS impact; (iii) \$17.3 million from accelerated expense - other, with a \$0.13 diluted EPS impact; (iv) \$2.6 million in receivable write-offs, with a \$0.02 diluted EPS impact; (v) \$7.9 million associated with the implementation of an ERP consolidation plan, with a \$0.06 diluted EPS impact; (vi) \$15.6 million for professional fees, with a \$0.12 diluted EPS impact; (vii) \$0.7 million related to fiscal 2020 acquisitions, with a \$0.01 diluted EPS impact; (viii) \$0.8 million related to unusual compensation costs recorded resulting from executive departures, with a \$0.01 diluted EPS impact; (ix) (\$1.8) million related to unusual compensation costs recorded, net of insurance proceeds, resulting from executive departures, with a (\$0.01) diluted EPS impact; (x) \$0.7 million related to loss incurred upon divestiture of businesses and/or assets, having no effect on diluted EPS; (xi) \$6.6 million related to the discontinuation of a product line, with a \$0.03 diluted EPS impact; (xiii) \$4.0 million reflecting the costs associated with exiting an unprofitable licensing agreement, with a \$0.03 diluted EPS impact; (xiiii) (\$1.0) million reflecting the favorable adjustment that was the result of the resolution of a contingent liability related to the exit of our Flowcrete business in China, with a (\$0.01) impact on diluted EPS; and (xiv) investment gains of \$1.1 million from sales of investments and unrealized net gains and losses on equity securities, which are adjusted due to their inherent volatility, with a (\$0.01) diluted EPS impact.

 See our Annual Report on Form 10-K, which can be found on our website at www.rpminc.com, for more information about these adjustments.
-The Compensation Committee considered our fiscal 2020 operating results, including our adjusted diluted earnings per share, in connection with its compensation decisions.
+The Compensation Committee considered our fiscal 2021 operating results, including our adjusted diluted earnings per share, in connection with its compensation decisions.